whackone/docs/src/as3/private-access.md

 # Private access

-You can use Jet namespaces to privatize definitions across class fields and access them from any package as long as the used namespace is in scope:
+You can use ActionScript namespaces to privatize definitions across class fields and access them from any package as long as the used namespace is in scope:

 ```
-// my_lib_internals.jet
+// my_lib_internals.as
 package my.lib {
     /** @private */
     public namespace my_lib_internals = "http://my.lib/internals";
 }

-// Atom.jet
+// Atom.as
 package my.lib.atoms {
     import my.lib.*;